 Knowing how to navigate the conversation when people ask for money can make those situations less stressful.
 You don’t always need to say no, but it’s important to know when doing so makes sense for your financial situation — and your personal relationships.

 Meanwhile, you can keep working toward your own financial goals by saving regularly.
-When you open a bank account with SoFi, for instance, you can get checking and savings in one place with a hyper competitive up to 3.00% APY.
+When you open a bank account with SoFi, for instance, you can get checking and savings in one place with a competitive APY.
 Plus there are no fees, which can help your money grow faster.

 When should you say no to someone who asks for money?